shortstheory/dtn-unetstack/README.md

     // FIXME: How do we know whether a DatagramReq has come from Router or from RL?
     // If it has come from Router, it will not have the PDU information, but from RL it will have
-    // So maybe we discriminate on the basis of sender?
+    // So maybe we discriminate on the basis of Recipient?
     Message processRequest(Message msg) {
         switch (msg) {
-        case DatagramReq:
+        // FIXME: Need to distinguish DatagramReqs based on the origin case DatagramReq:
             if (msg.getReliability()) {
                 return new Message(msg, Performative.REFUSE);